i-RIC/i18n_manual/01_overview.rst

 This document describes the procedure to prepare translation dictionaries of iRIC.

-Language dictionary files you need to prepare translation for iRIC software are shown in :numref:`table_dic_files`.
+Dictionary files you need to prepare are shown in :numref:`table_dic_files`.

 .. list-table:: Dictionary files
    :name: table_dic_files